microsoft/CCF/sphinx/source/recovery.rst

     --rpc-address=node2_rpc_ip:node2_rpc_port --ca=/path/to/new/network/certificate
     vote --accept --proposal-id=proposal_id

-Once a :term:`Quorum` of members have agreed to recover the network, the network secrets are unsealed and each node begins recovery of the private ledger entries.
+Once a :term:`quorum` of members have agreed to recover the network, the network secrets are unsealed and each node begins recovery of the private ledger entries.

 .. note:: While all nodes are recovering the private ledger, no new transaction can be executed by the network.